Notes on Nursing: Impact

 The publication of nursing ideals led to many advancements in the nursing field, nursing began to be recognized more professionally, thus training became more standardized.
 Much of this training was inspired by Nightingale.

-In 1873, 14 years after the publication of Notes on Nursing, nurse training became formalized.
+In 1873, 14 years after the publication of Notes on Nursing, nurse training became formalized in the United States.
 Three separate programs arose (New York Training School, Connecticut Training School, and Boston Training School), and all programs were based on ideals from Nightingale, and are regarded as "Nightingale schools".
 27 years later, in 1900, there were between 400 and 800 nursing schools nationally.

 Many of Nightingale's principles continue to inform modern nursing education and practice, signifying the timeless relevance of her work.
 In the nursing field, she is still widely revered as an inspirational figure.
 This book remains incredibly relevant today, with multiple editions.

 Later editions of Notes on Nursing are available to the public today.